Sunday Slight (30%) chance of showers in the Upper Hunter with isolated thunderstorms possible. Mostly clear remainder. Winds W/NW 20 to 40 km/h.

 Thursday Partly cloudy.
-Winds W/SW 15 to 25 km/h tending S/SW 15 to 20 km/h during the morning then becoming light during the evening.
+Slight (20%) chance of a shower along the coastal fringe, near zero chance elsewhere.
+Winds W 15 to 25 km/h tending SW 15 to 20 km/h during the morning then becoming light during the day.

 - observations list type